teamtomo/teamtomo.github.io/src/index.md

 **Who are we?**

-*teamtomo* is a developed and maintained by a distributed [group of volunteers](site/team.md) from the scientific community.
+*teamtomo* is a developed and maintained by a distributed [group of volunteers](site/team) from the scientific community.

 **Interested in working with us?**

-Fantastic, Welcome aboard!
+Fantastic, welcome aboard!

 - check out our [guide to contributing](site/contributing.md)
 - for realtime chat we use image.sc's [zulip](https://imagesc.zulipchat.com/#narrow/stream/426493-TeamTomo).